TGSK07/AI_Resume_Analyzer/README.md

-Sure!
-Here's a **simple, clean, and to-the-point** `README.md` for your AI Resume Analyzer project, just like you asked:

----

 # <img src="/assests/icon.png" alt="Icon" width="30" height="30"> AI Resume Analyzer

 **AI Resume Analyzer** is a Streamlit web app that analyzes uploaded resumes against a given job description using Google's Generative AI model.
 It provides matching probability, missing skills, project improvement suggestions, and final recommendations.